1,000+ Opportunities

 Agency Contacts within the full opportunity announcement for all other inquires.
 File name Description Last updated PAR-24-213-Full-Announcement. html PAR-24-213 Full Announcement Text Jun 24, 2024 06:54 PM UTC Link to additional information https://grants.

-Based on current listing details, eligibility includes: U. S. domestic institutions, including University of Maryland Baltimore.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: U. S. domestic institutions, including University of Maryland Baltimore.
+Confirm the full requirements in the official notice before applying.

-The current target date is October 12, 2026.
-Build your timeline backwards from this date to cover registrations, approvals, attachments, and final submission checks.
+Applications for NINDS Alzheimer’s Disease-Related Dementias (ADRD) Advanced Postdoctoral Career Transition Award (K99/R00) are due October 12, 2026.
+Build your timeline backwards from this date to cover registrations, approvals, and final submission checks.